Kinto/kinto/docs/api/resource.rst

 GET /{resource}
 ===============

-Returns all records of the current user in this resource.
+Returns all records of the current user for this resource.

 The returned value is a JSON mapping containing: